The CPG of Cannabis: Trying to be the Bud of Buds

 Building a Cannabis Business Requires a Different CPG Playbook

 You don’t build a cannabis CPG company just by poaching CPG talent.
 I’ve observed this disaster first hand.
 Hiring staff and presuming an immediate paradigm shift is dubious.
 Newsflash – cannabis is scrappy.
-The ground game is vital; it’s hand to hand combat.
+The ground game is vital; it’s hand-to-hand combat.
 Executing can be foreign to marketers from the CPG world.
 Third-party agencies are engaged to manage everything from style guides to field activities.
 The setup works for brands at a mass level, but building a cannabis team with the CPG playbook isn’t a recipe for success.
-Overlooking the differences in scale and infrastructure are fatal mistakes.
+Overlooking the differences in scale and infrastructure is a fatal mistake.
 These marketers are talented but many find themselves miserable.
 Market volatility, management styles, the lack of structure; the result is attrition, and the outcome self-evident.
 It’s not that CPG alums can’t do the work; hardly, but in their eyes, the business operates in an archaic and inefficient way; career-wise, it feels like a waste of time.

 You don’t have to be ride or die about the products you market.
 Friends of mine promote software solutions, musical equipment, and interior design without emotional immersion.
 I’d argue cannabis is different.
 If passion for the plant, its ability to change people’s lives, and the heart of the culture are irrelevant to you it’s just a frustrating business that most can’t or don’t want to embrace.